Skip Global navigation and goto content

 Additionally, vaccination is also recommended for people with certain job-related risks, such as public health laboratory staff.
 All men who engage in sex with men should consider vaccination.

-Vaccine Information
+Immunization Information

 While supplies last, JYNNEOS vaccine is being offered to individuals who are likely to have been recently exposed to monkeypox or who have these risk factors: